danshinton/afc-search/README.md

 * Take a look at how a Laravel app gets deployed in production.
 There may be some steps I need to do to remove dev dependencies.
 * Set the favicon to the AFC symbol
+* Figure out how to cache dependencies so `npm install` and `compose update` don't have to download from the internet